avalanche284/Master-s-thesis/README.md

-# Multivariate Regression Method for Air Pollution Prediciton in a Given Area
+# Multivariate Regression Method for Air Pollution Prediction in a Given Area

 ![flowchart](Flowchart1.png)